 In a manner of speaking, legal presumptions reverse the burden of proof incumbent on the person who has to prove the existence of the alleged fact.
-In general, presumptions are said to be ‘simple’: evidence can then be provided to rebut them.
-For example, where a child is born during a marriage, the mother’s husband is presumed to be the father, but an action may be brought to contest paternity.
+In general, presumptions are said to be ‘rebuttable’: evidence can be provided to rebut them.
+Example: where a child is born during a marriage, the mother’s husband is presumed to be the father, but an action may be brought to contest paternity.

-In rarer cases, presumptions are declared juris et de jure: in this case no evidence to the contrary is admissible.
+In rarer cases, presumptions are said to be ‘irrebuttable’: in these cases, no evidence to the contrary is admissible.

 The court may base its decision only on proven or uncontested facts.

-If the judge orders preparatory inquiries to be made at the request of one of the parties, the court office informs the appointed technician of the scope of his mission; the latter then calls on the parties to be present at all subsequent operations.
-If expert testimony is required, this will not begin until the relevant party has handed over a sum of money (a deposit) to be decided by the judge, which will guarantee payment for the expert.
-All preparatory inquiries are carried out in the presence of the parties.
+If the judge orders a measure of inquiry at the request of one of the parties, the registry of the court informs the appointed specialist of the scope of their task; the specialist calls on the parties to be present during all the processes they undertake.
+In the case of an expert opinion, this will not begin until the relevant party has paid a sum of money (a deposit), to be decided by the judge, which will guarantee payment for the expert.
+All measures of inquiry are carried out in the presence of the parties.

-The judge may refuse a request for preparatory inquiries on the grounds that it would have the effect of compensating for the inaction of the party bearing the burden of proof or that it is not necessary.
+The judge may refuse a request for a measure of inquiry on the grounds that it would have the effect of mitigating the inaction of the party bearing the burden of proof or that it is unnecessary.

 French civil law draws a distinction.
-For legal facts (for example, an accident), proof is discretionary and may therefore be provided by any means (documents, witness testimony, etc.).
-For legal acts (contract, donation, etc.), written evidence is required in principle, but the law allows exceptions (for example, for acts relating to a sum below a certain amount, defined by decree, or if it is impossible to produce a written document).
-In should be noted that between traders the rule of evidence by any means applies, including for legal acts.
+For facts (for example, an accident), proof is discretionary and may therefore be provided by any means (documents, witness testimony, etc.).
+For legal transactions (contract, donation, etc.), written evidence is required in principle, but the law provides for exceptions (for example, for transactions relating to a sum below a certain amount, as defined by decree, or if it is impossible to produce a written document).
+It should be noted that, between traders, the principle of evidence by any means applies, including for legal transactions.

-Witness testimony can be gathered in two separate forms: orally, through an investigative procedure, or in writing, in the form of statements which must respect a certain degree of formalism.
-The written statement must mention in particular the identity of the witness and, if applicable, his or her family relationship or relationship through marriage, subordination, collaboration or community of interest with one of the parties.
-The statement also indicates that it has been drawn up for use in legal proceedings and that its author is aware that false testimony entails the risk of criminal sanctions.
-It is also possible to gather testimony in the form of affidavits.
-(These are documents drawn up by a judge or a public official containing the declarations made by several witnesses on the facts to be proved.)
+Witness testimony can be gathered in two separate forms: orally, through an investigative procedure, or in writing, in the form of statements which must be drafted in compliance with certain formalities.
+The written statement must state in particular the identity of the witness and, if applicable, their family relationship or relationship through marriage, subordination, collaboration or shared interest with either of the parties.
+The statement must also indicate that it has been drawn up for use in legal proceedings and that its author is aware that false testimony can give rise to criminal sanctions.
+It is also possible to gather witness testimony in the form of affidavits (these are documents drawn up by a judge or a public official containing the declarations made by several witnesses on the facts to be proved).

-Expert opinion differs from witness testimony as it is a preparatory inquiry consisting in entrusting a particularly competent person with the task of giving a purely technical opinion, after having invited the parties to provide explanations.
+Expert opinion differs from witness testimony in that it is a measure of inquiry consisting in entrusting a particularly competent person with the task of giving a purely technical opinion, after having invited the parties to provide explanations.
 The expert gives an opinion, orally or in writing.
-Written opinions are drawn up in the form of a report containing in particular the written observations of the parties.
+Written opinions are drawn up in the form of a report containing, in particular, the written observations of the parties.
 The judge is not bound by the expert’s opinion.

-An authenticated deed, drawn up by a public official (notary public, bailiff) in the course of his or her duties, is deemed authentic unless a plea of forgery is entered.
+A public document (acte authentique), drawn up by a public official (notary, bailiff) in the course of their duties, is deemed to be authentic unless a plea of forgery is entered.

-A private agreement (a document drawn up without the intervention of a public official, by the parties themselves and with their signatures only) is deemed authentic in the absence of evidence to the contrary.
+A private document (acte sous-seing privé), drawn up without the involvement of a public official, by the parties themselves and with their signatures only, is deemed to be authentic in the absence of evidence to the contrary.

-As stated under 2.4, written proof is necessary to draw up a legal document of a value exceeding EUR 1 500.
-In contrast, the form of evidence of a fact is discretionary.
+As explained under 2.4, written proof is necessary to prove the authenticity of a legal transaction the value of which exceeds EUR 1 500.
+In contrast, proof of a fact may take any form.

-Every person is obliged to cooperate in legal proceedings with a view to discovering the truth.
+Every person is obliged to cooperate in legal proceedings with a view to establishing the truth.

-Persons in possession of information gathered in the pursuit of their profession and covered by professional secrecy must refuse to testify, failing which they are liable to a criminal sanction.
-Furthermore, witnesses may refuse selectively to testify if they can prove just impediment (for example: impossibility of travel, illness, professional reasons, etc.).
+Persons in possession of information gathered in the practice of their profession and covered by professional secrecy must refuse to testify, failing which they are liable to criminal sanctions.
+Furthermore, witnesses may refuse to testify at any time if they can prove a legitimate impediment (examples: impossibility of travel, illness, professional reasons).
 The judge will assess the legitimacy of this impediment.

-Defaulting witnesses and those who, without legitimate cause, refuse to testify or to take an oath may be ordered to pay a civil fine of up to EUR 3 000.
+Defaulting witnesses and those who, without legitimate cause, refuse to give evidence or to take an oath may be ordered to pay a civil fine of up to EUR 3 000.

-It must also be pointed out that perjury is punishable as a criminal offence.
+It should also be noted that perjury is punishable as a criminal offence.

 The judge conducts the examination of witnesses and puts questions to them.
 While present, the parties may not interrupt witnesses or address them directly so as not to influence them.
-If the judge deems it necessary, the judge will ask the questions that the parties wish to put to witnesses.
+If the judge deems it necessary, he or she will ask any questions that the parties wish to put to the witness.

-There is nothing to prevent the judge from making an audio, visual or audio-visual recording of the preparatory inquiries, when the circumstances so demand (as in a case of geographic separation).
+Nothing prevents the judge from arranging an audio, visual or audio-visual recording of the preparatory inquiries, when the circumstances so demand (as in the case of geographical remoteness).

-The judge will not admit any evidence obtained by fraudulent means (hidden camera, recording of a telephone conversation without the speaker’s knowledge, etc.) or in a way that does not respect privacy.
+The judge will not admit any evidence obtained by fraudulent means (hidden camera, recording of a telephone conversation without the speaker’s knowledge) or in a way that does not respect privacy.

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.